-This section holds other statistics published alongside the statistical first release (SFR).
-These are not National Statistics, but complement the information in the main Release.
+This section holds other statistics published alongside the further education and skills statistics publications.
+These are not national statistics, but complement the information in the main release.

 As part of the methodological changes outlined to qualification achievement rates (QARs) in the January 2017 further education and skills SFR, the following table have been produced to help the user understand the underlying variation below the headline figures.
 Apprenticeship achievement rates for the academic years 2013 to 2014, 2014 to 2015, and 2015 to 2016 have been broken down by sector subject area using both previous and current methodologies.